akihikodaki/dts/test_plans/cvl_fdir_test_plan.rst

      flow create 0 ingress pattern eth / ipv4 src is 192.168.0.20 dst is 192.168.0.21 / udp / gtpu teid is 0x12345678 / gtp_psc qfi is 0x34 / end actions passthru / mark id 1 / end

-2. send matched packets, check the packets are redirected by RSS with FDIR matched ID=0x1. send mismatched packets, check the packets are redirected by RSS without FDIR matched ID.
+2. send matched packets, check the packets are redirected by RSS with FDIR matched ID=0x1. send unmatched packets, check the packets are redirected by RSS without FDIR matched ID.

 3. repeat step 3 of subcase 1.